rabbitmq/rabbitmq-jms-client/README.md

 ## Overview

-This is a JMS 1.1 client library for RabbitMQ, working in concert with [rabbitmq-jms-topic-exchange](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_jms_topic_exchange), a RabbitMQ server plugin.
+This is a JMS client library for RabbitMQ, working in concert with [rabbitmq-jms-topic-exchange](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_jms_topic_exchange), a RabbitMQ server plugin.
+It supports JMS 2.0 as of 2.7.0.

 [Documentation](https://rabbitmq.com/jms-client.html)